-Substance Abuse: Students are urged to seek assistance from Student Health and Wellness Center and/or one of the Assistant Deans for Students Affairs for substance abuse concerns.
+Substance Use/Substance Use Disorder: Students are urged to seek assistance from Student Health and Wellness Center and/or one of the Assistant Deans for Students Affairs for substance use disorder concerns.
 Seeking help voluntarily will not result in dismissal from school.